 End-to-End Encryption

-When you send an email, you will lock or encrypt the content using the recipient's public key, which can only be read by the private key held by the person receiving the email.
+This method uses asymmetric encryption, involving public and private keys.
+When you send an email, you encrypt the content using the recipient's public key, and it can only be decrypted by their private key.

 The benefit is that as an email goes through different servers, the data will remain encrypted and protected from hackers, even if a server is compromised or intercepted.